Canada's breastfeeding dashboard

 Vitamin D supplements

-It’s recommended that all breastfed babies receive extra vitamin D, and most breastfed babies in Canada do receive it.
+In Canada, it's recommended that all breastfed babies be given extra vitamin D, and most parents follow this advice.

 Figure 8.
-Percentage of breastfed infants given vitamin D supplements, by province and territory
+Percentage of breastfed infants given vitamin D supplements, by region

 Figure 8: Data table with confidence intervals

 Table 8.
-Percentage of breastfed infants given vitamin D supplements, by province and territory
+Percentage of breastfed infants given vitamin D supplements, by region

 ---|

 Figure 9.
-Percentage of breastfed infants given vitamin D supplements, by breastfeeding parent's age and education
+Percentage of breastfed infants given vitamin D supplements, by breastfeeding demographic factor

 Age